swcarpentry/python-novice-inflammation/02-loop.md

 `length` is 5;
-since there is nothing left in `'aeiou'` for Python to process, the loop finishes and the `print` statement on line 4 tells us our final answer.
+since there is nothing left in `'aeiou'` for Python to process, the loop finishes and the `print` function on line 4 tells us our final answer.

 Note that a loop variable is just a variable that's being used to record progress in a loop.
 It still exists after the loop is over,